AdobeDocs/commerce-knowledge-base.en/help/announcements/commerce-apsb26-146.md

 ### Solution for Adobe Commerce on Cloud, Adobe Commerce on-premises, and Magento Open Source

-To help resolve the vulnerability for the affected products and versions, you must apply the VULN-39341 patch (dependent on your version) and rotate your encryption keys.
+To help resolve the vulnerability for the affected products and versions, you must apply the VULN-39341 patch (depending on your version) and rotate your encryption keys.

 ### Hotfix details